Do what we do in New York City's colder months -- grab a coat and head out to enjoy the seasonal festivities and fun winter activities!

 Our post on the best Hop-On, Hop-Off NYC Bus Tours can help you decide which is best for you.

-Enjoy a 5-star meal at a top New York restaurant and pay 1/4 of the regular cost!
+During Restaurant Week (a 3-week stretch from late January to mid-February) you can enjoy a 5-star meal at top restaurants and pay 1/4 of the regular cost!

-During Restaurant Week, more than 300 of New York City’s best restaurants offer a prix-fixe menu including 3 courses for a very low price, relative to their regular prices.
+During Restaurant Week, more than 300 of New York City’s best restaurants offer a prix-fixe menu including either 2 courses or 3 courses for a low price, relative to their regular prices.

-See our post, Restaurant Week, to get all the details.
+See our post, Restaurant Week, to get all the details plus our suggestions of where to eat organized by neighborhood.

 You can get even better deals at the already discounted shopping outlets.